An invitation to participate in a discussion and a collective assembling of suggestions in relation to the reform of the social security for artists

 Group 6.
 Federal ministry of finance – taxes and author rights: hosted by Katrien Reist (SOTA), Tobias Van Royen (TWIIID), Tanguy Roossen (SACD & Scam)

-The names of the simultaneous translators in collaboration with Ugent and ULB:
+The translation is done in collaboration with Ugent and ULB

 The reflection group about social security within SOTA currently consists of Ronny Heiremans, Wouter Hillaert, Mathilde Maillard, Kobe Matthys, Katrien Reist and Katleen Vermeir, but was widened in the last months to include many other voices and expertise.